0xNILADRI/WeRateDogs-Analyse_Data/README.md

 ## Gathering data

 The WeRateDogs Twitter archive twitter_archive_enhanced.csv.
-The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
+Udacity Team [The WeRateDogs Twitter archive contains basic tweet data for all 5000+ of their tweets, but not everything.
 One column the archive does contain though: each tweet's text, which I used to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) to make this Twitter archive "enhanced."
-Of the 5000+ tweets, I have filtered for tweets with ratings only (there are 2356).
+Of the 5000+ tweets, I have filtered for tweets with ratings only (there are 2356).]

 The tweet image predictions, i.e., what breed of dog (or other object, animal, etc.) is present in each tweet according to a neural network.
-This file (image_predictions.tsv) hosted on Udacity's servers and should be downloaded programmatically using the Requests library and the following URL: https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv
+This file (image_predictions.tsv) is hosted on Udacity's servers and has been downloaded programmatically using the Requests library.

-Each tweet's retweet count and favorite (i.e. "like") count at minimum, and any additional data you find interesting.
+Each tweet's retweet count and favorite (i.e. "like") count at minimum, and any additional data we find interesting.
 Using the tweet IDs in the WeRateDogs Twitter archive, query the Twitter API for each tweet's JSON data using Python's Tweepy library and store each tweet's entire set of JSON data in a file called tweet_json.txt file.
-Each tweet's JSON data should be written to its own line.
-Then read this .txt file line by line into a pandas DataFrame with (at minimum) tweet ID, retweet count, and favorite count.
+Each tweet's JSON data has been written to its own line.
+Then we read this .txt file line by line into a pandas DataFrame with tweet ID, retweet count, and favorite count.

 ## Assessing Data

 After gathering each of the above pieces of data, assess them visually and programmatically for quality and tidiness issues.
-Detect and document at least eight (8) quality issues and two (2) tidiness issues in wrangle_act.ipynb Jupyter Notebook.
-To meet specifications, the issues that satisfy the below mentioned Key Points must be assessed.
+We detect and document eight quality issues and two tidiness issues in wrangle_act.ipynb Jupyter Notebook.

 #### Key Points

-Filters applied to this project:
+To meet specifications, the issues that satisfy the below mentioned Key Points must be assessed.

 - We want original ratings (no retweets) that have images.
 Though there are 5000+ tweets in the dataset, not all are dog ratings and some are retweets.
 - Fully assessing and cleaning the entire dataset requires exceptional effort so only a subset of its issues (eight (8) quality issues and two (2) tidiness issues at minimum) need to be assessed and cleaned.